mikefowler/mikefowler.github.io/_posts/2013-09-26-replacing-jquery-with-zepto-backbone.md

 })
 ```

 At this point, you'll reload your app and potentially find some wacky things going on.
 Specifically, the vanilla build of Zepto does not include a ```data()``` method for storing objects in memory.
-If you inspect your page and see a bunch of DOM elements with data attributes of value "[object Object]", you're going to need to create a custom build that includes the data module.
-The [Zepto Github page](https://github.com/madrobby/zepto) has documenation on how to create custom builds, and while you're there, check out the other available modules, some of which may be able to replace 3rd-party jQuery plugins you were already using: touch, swipe and gesture <support class=""></support>
+If you inspect your page and see a bunch of DOM elements with data attributes of value “[object Object]”, you're going to need to create a custom build that includes the data module.
+The [Zepto Github page](https://github.com/madrobby/zepto) has documenation on how to create custom builds, and while you're there, check out the other available modules, some of which may be able to replace 3rd-party jQuery plugins you were already using: touch, swipe and gesture.

 ### Things to watch out for